-Verity is the course leader for the Joint Honours in Education suite of degree courses.
-Verity is also a senior lecturer in Education Studies and contributes to a range of modules within the division of Academic Studies in Education.
+Verity is the course leader for the Doctorate in Education.
+Verity is also a senior lecturer in Education Studies and contributes to a range of modules within the divisions of Academic Studies in Education and Professional Education.

 Verity has worked across HE, FE and adult education sectors.

 Verity is interested in the ways in which student writing can be used as a lens to help explore the student experience.
-Verity is currently exploring how Higher Education is shaped by policy and rhetoric that contributes to how writing is experienced and viewed by student writers.
+Verity's theoretical interests are in Academic Literacies and sociological theories of risk.

 - Member of British Educational Research Association